Christian-health/christian-health.github.io/_posts/2020-08-13-mysql学习笔记-20-NoSQL-MongoDB.md

 lookups on machines with large amounts of memory by using larger memory pages.
 However, database workloads often perform poorly with THP, because they tend to have sparse rather than contiguous memory access patterns.
-You should disable THP on Linux machines to ensure best performance with MongoDB.#需要关闭大页内存
+You should 【disable】THP on Linux machines to ensure best performance with MongoDB.
+#需要关闭大页内存
 ```

 修改  `vim /etc/security/limits.conf`